Satak/ps-terraform-cloud/README.md

 ## Authentication

-You need to create a personal or teams API token in Terraform Cloud and add that token as an environment variable `TF_CLOUD_TOKEN`.
+If you want to use this module for Terraform Cloud you need to create a personal or teams API token in Terraform Cloud and add that token as an environment variable `TF_CLOUD_TOKEN`.
 Manually in Powershell setting environment variables is done like this:

 ```powershell
 $Env:TF_CLOUD_TOKEN = 'xxxxxxxxxxxxxx.atlasv1.xxx...'